-Contractual Obligations Payments due by Period (U.S. Dollars in Thousands) Total Less than 1 Year 1-3 years 4-5 years more than 5 years Guarantees and Letters of credit \$ 8,250 \$ 4,990 \$ 1,972 \$ 1,288 \$
+Contractual Obligations Payments due by Period (U.S. Dollars in Thousands) L more than 5 Total Year 1-3 years 4-5 years years Guarantees and Letters of credit\$ 8,250 \$ 4,990 \$ 1,972 \$ 1,288 \$ -

 Cyber security

 On May 2nd 2022, one of the subsidiaries of ICTS, I-SEC International Security B.V., has experienced a data breach incident.
 This was a ransomware incident that involved the exposure of information in the Company's possession including human resources data of current and former employees.
 The Company has taken steps in an effort to address the incident.
 The immediate expenses following the incident were approximately \$0.8 million.
 In addition, the Company continues upgrading its technological systems.
 The incident did not affect its relationships with its customers or any third parties.